About Us

 View from the summit of Machu Picchu Mountain

-To make your choice easier, below is a comparative table of both trails:
+To make your choice easier, we present a comparison table of both hiking routes:

 Differences Huayna Picchu Mountain Machu Picchu Mountain

-Location To the north of the Machu Picchu citadel To the south of the Machu Picchu citadel
+Location North of the Machu Picchu citadel South of the Machu Picchu citadel

 Schedules